walles/px/README.md

 * Output should be sorted by `score`, with `score` being `(used CPU time) * (memory usage)`.
 The intention here is to put the most interesting processes on top.
+* Each column should be wide enough to fit its widest value